I’m often asked whether schools should purchase science kits or textbooks for elementary and middle school students.

 For teacher teams holding the responsibility of selecting instructional materials, and whose state science standards are based on the NGSS or the Framework for K–12 Science Education, I suggest use of the EQuIP Rubric and the shorter Lesson Screener to help identify the instructional materials that best meet their needs.

-Dr. Sneider will host a free webinar, How Crosscutting Concepts Are Related: A Case Study from Astronomy, on Thursday, May 10 at 7 p.m.
-ET.
-Register here and find details on our entire spring science webinar series.
+Dr. Sneider hosted a free webinar, How Crosscutting Concepts Are Related: A Case Study from Astronomy, on Thursday, May 10 at 7 p.m.
+Eastern Time.
+Watch the recording here.

 *Next Generation Science Standards and logo are registered trademarks of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.